the-dext/the-dext.github.io/_posts/2015-09-09-TDD_Mocking-vs-No-Mocking.md

 ---
 layout: post
-title: TDD - Mocking vs No Mocking - Here's Why You Should Do Both
+title: "TDD: Mocking vs No Mocking <br/>- Here's Why You Should Do Both"
 draft: (draft - subject to revision)
+tags: C# dotNet TDD Test-Driven-Development Domain-Driven-Design
 ---
 If you're writing unit tests you'll probably have heard the debate about whether or not you should use mock objects.